lorenvtvss/Digital_Tools_for_Finance/README.md

 We regress the S&P500 sector indices' average market capitalizations on the U.S. Real GDP, instrumenting for other macroeconomic factors.
 The programming language used will be Python.

 **Data:**<br />
 Quarterly data is used for a time span of 14 years.
-Data is taken from Bloomberg and FRED.
+Data is taken from Bloomberg and FRED.\

+Data can be downloaded via FRED API.
+For this a personal api key must be requested and stored in an environmental variable called FRED_API_KEY.
+The code to run for downloading macro data lies in the folder ./data/interim.
+Before running the code make sure to have the package "fredapi" installed.
+Otherwise run "conda install fredapi" or "pip install fredapi". \
+Otherwise, one can use the stored data in the ./data/processed folder.

+### Reproducibility Remarks:
+Unfortunately the creation of a container did not work as planned.
+Hence the usage of docker is not possible.

+main.ipnby has to be run from a jupyter notebook.\
+To be able launch the application, the package "voila" must be installed manually, since otherwise docker would have handled this.\
+Run "pip install voila" or "conda install voila".

+There is an interactive plot at the end of the code.
+Unfortunately, this interactivity only works within the notebook and not in the application.\
+Further, this interactive dropdown menu only works as long as the application is not running.

+To run the server application, the last code snippet containing the command "!voila main.ipynb" must be uncommented and run.

 ### Project Organization:
     .